 Speaking of parties: Even though it seems inevitable that new Omicron COVID variant will come to Algeria any day now, there still were a number of fun parties in November.
 While most Algerians don’t seem interested in being vaccinated, all us foreign diplomats are.
 A blind wine tasting party was great fun.
 The constraint was that we all had to bring a bottle of red wine that cost more than $26 that could be procured on the local market, whether through the wine-delivery service the diplomats all use, or through our embassy commissary.
 (There were a few local, downlow liquor stores before COVID but I haven’t seen any of them reopen).
 Out of 13 bottles, the winning one was pricy Saint-Emilion Grand Cru from France and the losing bottle was a turpentine-meets-socks lone Algerian bottle, a result that was kind of troubling in light of the history of Algeria but didn’t dwell on it because it was just a fun party.

-Also: There was some beautiful historic villas in Algiers, many of which are either Algerian government buildings, foreign embassies, or the homes of ambassadors, and it’s one of my favorite Algiers activities to see these villas.
+Also: There are some beautiful historic villas in Algiers, many of which are either Algerian government buildings, foreign embassies, or the homes of ambassadors, and it’s one of my favorite Algiers activities to see these villas.
 The other week, we were at a small reception in the home of the Spanish ambassador, standing out on the stunning balcony (again, a tiled number overlooking the Med) when someone pointed out a photo of Eisenhower, Churchill, Anthony Eden, and others having a meeting in the exact same spot on which I was standing!

 And I haven’t even touched on the most remarkable part of November – our three-night camping trip in the Sahara.
 That’ll be next!